Bruce Patterson (cricketer)

-Bruce Patterson (born 29 January 1965 in Ayr) was a Scottish cricketer.
+Bruce Patterson (born 29 January 1965) is a Scottish former cricketer.
 He took his first two wickets in a competition in June 2004 against Holland.
-He participated in three One-day internationals in May 1999 and played List A cricket from 1988 to 2002.
-He also participated in the 2001 ICC Trophy.
+He played in three One Day Internationals in May 1999 and played List A cricket from 1988 to 2002.
+He also played in the 2001 ICC Trophy.

-He hit Damien Fleming for 4 off the first ball of the match against Australia in 1999.
+He hit Damien Fleming for four off the first ball of the match against Australia in 1999.

 He has now retired from all forms of cricket and runs an estate agency in Ayr.